WebEngineering-Univaq/WE_Lecture_Slides/english/Servlets_EN.md

 ### 1.6.
 The Servlet Base Classes

 The base for a servlet implementation is the **Servlet** interface, which is implemented by a set of base classes like **HttpServlet**.
-All the servlets will be derived *(extends)* from this abstract class.
+All the servlets will be derived (*extends*) from this abstract class.

 The other two base classes for the creation of a servlet are **ServletRequest** and **ServletResponse**.

 An instance of **ServletRequest** is passed from the context to the servlet when it is invoked, and contains all information related to the request: these include, for example, GET and POST parameters sent by the client, the server environment variables, *headers* and *payload* of the HTTP request.

 An instance of **ServletResponse** is passed to the servlet in order to return some content to the client.
 The methods of this class allow one to write to a *stream* which is then sent to the client, modify the HTTP response *headers*, etc..

-Other classes included in the servlet API, which we will not describe here, allow, e.g., to manage sessions.

 <!------------------- END SLIDE 008 -------------------------->